Paying by direct debit means choosing convenience. Your invoices are collected directly without you having to think about their due dates.

 How do I set up, change or cancel a direct debit?

-It used to be that your bank would manage direct debits, but that is no longer the case.
-Direct debits are now managed by the creditor.
-That means you can no longer set up, change or cancel direct debits via your bank.
+Direct debits are managed by the creditor.
+That means you can't set up, change or cancel direct debits via your bank.
 To do these things, you must contact the creditor directly.

 How do I refuse a direct debit?